k8ssandra/k8ssandra/docs/content/en/docs/getting-started/developer/_index.md

 prometheus-operated                         ClusterIP   None             <none>        9090/TCP                                                2
 ```

-In the output above, the pod of interest is:
+In the output above, the service of interest is:

-* **k8ssandra-dc1-stargate-service**: The K8ssandra Stargate where the name is a combination of the K8ssandra cluster name you specified during the Helm install, `k8ssandra`, the datacenter name, `dc1` and the postfix, `-service`.
+* **k8ssandra-dc1-stargate-service**: The K8ssandra Stargate service where the name is a combination of the K8ssandra cluster name you specified during the Helm install, `k8ssandra`, the datacenter name, `dc1` and the postfix, `-service`.
 This service listens on the ports:
   * **8080/TCP**: GraphQL interface
   * **8081/TCP**: REST authorization service for generating tokens
   * **8082/TCP**: REST interface